- Diagnostics and treatment

 If you choose to undergo artificial insemination, you will probably come across the term follitropin.
 This is a biotechnologically produced follicle-stimulating hormone which imitates the effect of the body’s own FSH.

-Follicle-stimulating hormone is a gonadotropin and a sex-neutral hormone that is formed in the pituitary glands of both men and women alike.
+Follicle-stimulating hormone is a sex-neutral hormone that is formed in the pituitary glands of both men and women alike.
 The functions of the hormone are:

 • Genesis and functionality of testicles and ovaries